ansgarj/rd-tomo/Docs/HELPFILE.md

 For mocoref data a mocoref.moco file is prioritized followed by a .json file, with the underlying assumption that these have been generated from raw mocoref data; then a .llh log is prioritized over a .csv file.
 If a Reach ZIP archive is used as the source of the GNSS base station file, the mocoref file will also be generated from there.

 The files are converted where applicable and copied/moved into a processing directory, in such a way that the content of the data directory where tomosar init was initiated is left unaltered.
 Then preprocessing is initiated \[ONLY GNSS IMPLEMENTED\].
+By default `tomosar init` will use precise ephemeris data for the RTKP post processing, and will download this data if not available (disable by running with `--broadcast`)

 Note that tomosar init can also be run inside a processing directory, in which case it simply initiates preprocessing \[ONLY GNSS IMPLEMENTED\].
 Any directory inside the settings specified PROCESSING_DIRS is assumed to be a processing directory, and any directory outside is by default assumed to be a data directory (this behaviour can be overridden by the --processing option).